THE SPACE MODELS STORY

 Model built by David Seymour, Gary Dickens, John Phillips & Simon Atkinson.
-Photograph courtesy of Mat Irvine.
+Photograph courtesy of Mat Irvine / BBCTV

 Polaroid photographs taken by Derek Ridley of the London and Liberator prior to collection by the BBC (Photographs courtesy of Caroline Pugsley from the Brian Pugsley archive)

-Details for the miniature of the Liparus tanker exterior and the entire interior set for the James Bond Film THE SPY WHO LOVED ME constructed at Space Models.
+Many of the superstructure details for the miniature of the Liparus tanker exterior and the entire interior set for the James Bond Film THE SPY WHO LOVED ME were constructed at Space Models.

 Space Models brochure from the 1990's - on the cover (left to right - Keith Blackburn, Keith Baker, 'Wag'Evans, Derek Ridley) Brochure courtesy of Caroline Pugsley from the Brian Pugsley collection